DanielLiui/Animated-chatbot/README.md

 - Some folders & files like Lib, Scripts, & pyvenv.cfg are needed for the virtual environment

-# How to run in an IDE
+# How to run the app in an IDE
 1. Setup

 Install node modules: